St. Charles County Parks and Recreation-Towne Park

 Each area of the classroom is designed to motivate children by offering interactive elements—including musical instruments made of natural materials, climbing structures, wooden blocks, garden areas, and natural materials for building and creating art – that would give children important and inspiring nature experiences.
 While connecting children to nature, such unstructured play and activities are shown to enhance concentration, develop creativity and problem-solving, relieve stress, and improve skills.

-In 2020, the Parks Department had a record number of guests visit during the global pandemic.
-Out of the 4.5 million who enjoyed the parks, 83,178 guests visited Towne Park last year and had a chance to experience the Certified NEC.
-This included 50 homeschooled children participating in educational outreach programs prior to the start of the pandemic.
+In 2021, the Parks Department had another banner year for attendance.
+Out of the 4.3 million who enjoyed the parks, 77,669 guests visited Towne Park and had a chance to experience the Certified NEC.
+This included thousands of homeschooled children participating in educational outreach programs prior to the start of the pandemic.
 These fun, unique program experiences are designed to introduce children to the Certified Nature Explore Classroom through nature-based activities and are led by park staff and members of the Missouri Master Naturalists, Confluence Chapter.
 Most of the schools visit in the spring and fall during the months of April through May and in August through October and they continue to grow in popularity annually.

 In addition to school group visits, hundreds of Girl Scout groups from the region use the Certified NEC to host their “Bridging” ceremonies on a regular basis.
 Many children’s birthday parties also are hosted in the pavilion next to the Certified NEC.
 This allows the partygoers easy access to this unique playground during the event.
 The Nature Explore Classroom is disabled accessible and is open to all who want to experience something extraordinary that reconnects them with nature.